PDF417 Barcode Family

 The setPdf417ECIEncoding method can be used to encode Unicode symbols to streams of bytes.
 Moreover, it allows determining an ECI identifier for the present encoding that can be detected and interpreted by decoders.
-When this method is called passing any value from the ECIEncodings enum besides ECIEncodings.NONE, information is processed using the determined ECI encoding.
-At present, Aspose.BarCode supports all widely used charset encodings included in the ECIEncodings enum.
+When this method is called passing any value from the ECIEncodings class besides ECIEncodings.NONE, information is processed using the determined ECI encoding.
+At present, Aspose.BarCode supports all widely used charset encodings included in the ECIEncodings class.

 Developers can enable the desired data compaction mode through the setPdf417CompactionMode method passing the value from the Pdf417CompactionMode enum.

 |AUTO||Automatically selects the data compaction mode with the highest data density.
 If barcode data contains a digit greater than 255, data compaction is performed with the specified encoding|